Projects

 WorldDynamics.jl

 WorldDynamics.jl is an open-source framework for world dynamics modeling and simulation.
 This project aims to provide a modern framework to investigate integrated assessment models of sustainable development, based on current software engineering and scientific machine learning techniques.
-Led by Pierluigi Crescenzi, Emanuele Natale, and I, the group is developing a Julia library to allow scientists to use and adapt different world models easily.
-By enabling an open, interdisciplinary, and consistent comparative approach to scientific model development, our goal is to inform global policy makers on environmental and economic issues.
+Envisioned by Pierluigi Crescenzi and Emanuele Natale, WorldDynamics.jl is a Julia library to allow scientists to use and adapt different world models easily.
+By enabling an open, interdisciplinary, and consistent comparative approach to scientific model development, the goal is to inform global policy makers on environmental and economic issues.

 Repository: WorldDynamics.jl GitHub